Sputnik has discussed this with Peter Ford, former British Ambassador to Syria.

 Peter Ford: Well, it's certainly embarrassing for the British government on more than one level.
-First of all it seems as such an amazing coincidence, again it’s a man and a woman, again it was within a few miles from the Porton Down chemical research facility.
-You go on social media and you find many, many British people are deeply skeptical about anything the government says in the entire matter, not just about this latest incident, but about the earlier incident with the Skripal pair.
+First of all, it seems as such an amazing coincidence, again it’s a man and a woman, again it was within a few miles from the Porton Down chemical research facility.
+You go on social media and you find many, many British people are deeply sceptical about anything the government says in the entire matter, not just about this latest incident, but about the earlier incident with the Skripal pair.
 In fact, this whole Skripal saga appears to be backfiring on the British government.
 It's become an embarrassment, even the BBC were putting ministers into uncomfortable positions trying to defend the government's apparent failure to keep people safe.
 Really, it’s becoming a bit of midsummer madness.
-It’s not helping the British government at all, they maybe beginning to regret that they pointed the finger at Russia in the first place.
+It’s not helping the British government at all, they may be beginning to regret that they pointed the finger at Russia in the first place.

 Sputnik: Do you think that they could actually revoke their previous accusations or make an official apology?